haberdashPI/german_track/_research/plans.md

     - approach: filter the signal within this range correlate alpha power, phase coherence within this range

-- analyze behavioral data
+- analyze sound using:
+    - mean while, include multiple frequency bands of stimulus (check out ed lalor's recent publications)
+    - and a pitch analysis
+    - stimulus encoding: consider multiple frequency bands
+    - include surprisal (e.g. pitch derivative) for target

+## new analysis config
 - do we compare across conditions (with same stimulus and subject)
     - in online decoding, does the increase look different?
     - does the target event get detected better across conditions?
 - static windows around locations of interest
-- stimulus encoding: consider multiple frequency bands
-- include surprisal (e.g. pitch derivative) for target